hermannloose/hermannloose.github.com/_posts/2012-04-15-codejam-qualification.md

 after panicking and aborting the run two or three times (with maybe three minutes left in the end) I realized that output was in fact being written.
 Just not, you know, picked up by `tail`.
-So I started it up one last time aaaaand THERE GOES THE DEADLINE.
+So I started it up one last time aaaaand THERE WENT THE DEADLINE.

 *Really* disappointing.

-Wall time now says 2 minutes 49 seconds, with 2 minutes 46 seconds spent in userland crunching numbers.
+Wall time now when trying it again says 2 minutes 49 seconds, with 2 minutes 46 seconds spent in userland crunching numbers.
 So it would've worked out, if only.
 Oh well.

 The last problem—enough points for the small input to qualify, which is where I stopped (after getting the large input correctly as well), because I wasn't